 SGS brings international artists directly to students at are schools.
-Here, music students at Folsom High School pose after a concert and Q & A with Yameng Wang and Meng Su of the Beijing Guitar Duo.
+Here, music students at Folsom High School pose after an April 2013 concert and Q & A with Yameng Wang (center left) and Meng Su (center right), the Beijing Guitar Duo.
 Music faculty Ginger Ekroth is at far right, and SGS Artistic Director Daniel Roest at far left.
+In 2015 Meng Su won the the triannual Parkening International Guitar Competition.

 The Sacramento Guitar Society has a range of programs on behalf of community education, support and outreach:

-- CONCERTS - experience guitar performances in person
+- CONCERTS - the experience of guitar performances in person

 - GUITAR CAMPS - teaching guitar to underprivileged youth